MicrosoftDocs/sdk-api/sdk-api-src/content/vds/nf-vds-ivdsvolumemf-addaccesspath.md

 VDS adds the access path by creating a mounted folder (also called a volume mount point).
 Note that mounted folders are supported only on NTFS volumes.
-For more information, see <a href="https://msdn.microsoft.com/en-us/library/Aa365733(v=VS.85).aspx">Mounted Folders</a>.
+For more information, see <a href="base.volume_mount_points">Mounted Folders</a>.

 This method returns ERROR_DIR_NOT_EMPTY if the <i>pwszPath</i> parameter contains a path to a mounted folder that is already in use (even if the directory is empty) or if <i>pwszPath</i> contains a path to a nonempty directory.